BayAreaMetro/network_wrangler/architecture.md

   * Not to mention forks which add even more versions of these branches
   * The work to make a plan for this and execute it is likely related to the future Governance/Funding conversation
 * **Tests** -- I think a lot of the potential for making sure these libraries work as expected with continuous development is through testing infrastructure, but this is currently [not maintained](https://travis-ci.org/github/wsp-sag/network_wrangler/branches).
 See my attempt to fix tests on [wsp-sag/network_wrangler, develop branch](https://github.com/wsp-sag/network_wrangler/pull/281)
+* **Refactoring** -- I think the code organization in the classes below need clarification at minimum, but likely some refactoring.

 ## Existing Classes